Bort-Millipede/PocketCHIP_hcx/README.md

 ```

 &nbsp;
-Then install the downloaded packages with the following command:
+Install all the downloaded packages with the following command:
 ```bash
 sudo dpkg -i -E *.deb
 ```